OVALInterpreter/ovaldi/docs/README.txt

            are to be saved.
 If none is specified then the Interpreter will default to "results.html" in the Interpreter directory.

+     -l -- Logging level.
+Log messages at the specified level.
+	       (DEBUG = 1, INFO = 2, MESSAGE = 3, FATAL = 4).
+DEFAULT=2

 	-p -- Verbose output.
 Print all information and error message to the console.

      -z -- Calculates and prints to the screen the MD5 checksum of the